 The Dorset and East Devon Coast World Heritage Site is made up of 8 sections on the southern coast of Great Britain.
 This coast is known for its global significance in terms of the geomorphology and paleontology study.
 The rocks that have been exposed from three different prehistoric eras.

 There are a variety of natural features in the Dorset and East Devon Coast.
 The natural features found on the coast include stack rocks, arches, and pinnacles.
 There are also some parts of the coast that had formed into coves due to the sea breaking through portions of rocks.
-One specific part of the coast known as Isle of Portland is connected to the land via a narrow spit.
-Due to the erosion that this coast has experienced over time, landslide is a common occurrence in the coast.
+One specific part of the coast known as the Isle of Portland is connected to the land via a narrow spit.
+Due to the erosion that this coast has experienced over time, landslides are a common occurrence on the coast.